Luis J. G. Villalba0000-0001-7573-6272

-Luis Javier Garcia Villalba was born in Madrid, Spain, in 1969.
-He received the Telecommunication Engineering degree from the Universidad de Málaga, Spain, in 1993, the M.S. degree in computer networks in 1996, and the Ph.D. degree in computer science in 1999, the last two from the Universidad Politécnica de Madrid, Spain.
-He served as a Visiting Scholar at the Research Group Computer Security and Industrial Cryptography (COSIC), Department of Electrical Engineering, Faculty of Engineering, Katholieke Universiteit Leuven, Belgium, in 2000, and a Visiting Scientist at the IBM Research Division (IBM Almaden Research Center, San Jose, CA) in 2001 and in 2002.
-He works currently as an Associate Professor at the Department of Software Engineering and Artificial Intelligence at the Universidad Complutense de Madrid (UCM) and Head of the Complutense Research Group GASS (Group of Analysis, Security, and Systems), which is located at the School of Computer Science at the UCM Campus.
-His professional experience includes research projects with Hitachi, IBM, Nokia, and VISA.
-His main research interests include mobile ad hoc network, wireless networks, heterogeneous wireless networks, and software-defined networking.
-He has been acting as an associate editor in computing for IEEE Latin America Transactions since 2004.
+Luis J. G. Villalba received a Telecommunication Engineering degree from the Universidad de Málaga, Málaga, Spain, in 1993 and holds a M.S. degree in Computer Networks (1996) and a Ph.D. degree in computer science (1999), both from the Universidad Politécnica de Madrid, Madrid, Spain.
+Villalba was a Visiting Scholar at COSIC (Computer Security and Industrial Cryptography, Department of Electrical Engineering, Faculty of Engineering, Katholieke Universiteit Leuven, Leuven, Belgium) in 2000 and Visiting Scientist at IBM Research Division (IBM Almaden Research Center, San Jose, CA, USA) in 2001 and 2002.
+He is currently Associate Professor at the Department of Software Engineering and Artificial Intelligence at the Universidad Complutense de Madrid (UCM) and Head of Complutense Research Group GASS (Group of Analysis, Security and Systems) which is located in the School of Computer Science at the UCM Campus.
+His professional experience includes research projects with Hitachi, IBM, Nokia, Safelayer Secure Communications, and H2020 projects.
+His main research interests are (a) cryptography, coding, and information security and its applications and (b) mobile ad hoc networks (MANETs), wireless sensors networks (WSNs), next generation networks (NGNs), and software-defined networks (SDNs).